 My Favorite Mushroom Knives

 In no particular order, here’s my top 6

-The other opinel style is the still feather-light, classic carbon steel.
-New to carbon steel. knives?
+This is the most common knife I carry besides the Buck 102 below.
+This Opinel style is feather-light, classic carbon steel.
+New to carbon steel knives?
 Just know this: it will get a patina, needs regular cleaning and attention to ward off rust, but it will hold an edge better than any stainless steel knife you’ve used, and the edge is easy to put back on since the steel is soft.
-That being said, you might want to get a wetstone if you buy a carbon steel blade.
-I’ve had mine for 10 years and it’s still a razor, not to mention it’s cheaper than buying a hamburger.
+I’ve had mine for 10 years and it’s still a razor, not to mention it’s cheaper than a hamburger.